 Killeen Defense Lawyers for Texas Intoxication Assault Charges

-Aggressive DUI defense in Harker Heights, Waco, Copperas Cove, and throughout Central Texas
+Aggressive felony DWI defense in Harker Heights, Copperas Cove, and throughout Central Texas

 At Mary Beth Harrell Law Firm, our Killeen DWI defense lawyers have the experience and resources to fight the serious charge of Intoxication assault.
 We work to show that the prosecution failed to show you were intoxicated or that the serious bodily injury was due to the intoxication.
 We also work to show that that even if someone was injured, the injury does not meet the definition of “serious.”

 The charge of intoxication assault is set forth in Section 49.07 of the Texas Penal Code.
 The offense, as it applies to drivers of cars, trucks, and other motor vehicles, requires that the vehicle be driven in a “public place while intoxicated, by reason of that intoxication causes serious bodily injury to another.”

 A serious bodily injury is defined as “injury that creates a substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.”